-<!–[CDATA[Selling a home and moving is often one of the most stressful life events we can experience, especially if it’s done without proper planning.
-If you are selling a senior’s home, there are many benefits to hiring a senior move manager to help make the transition go smoothly.
-One related question we often receive is when is the best time to sell —before or after your loved one makes the move?
+Selling a home and moving is often one of the most stressful life events we can experience, especially if it’s done without proper planning.
+If you are selling your home or the home of an older loved one, there are many benefits to hiring a senior move manager to help make the transition go smoothly.
+One related question we often receive is when is the best time to sell —before or after the move to senior living?

-Some real estate experts say selling your home before you move is the best route for families, but is that really the ideal solution for older adults?
+Some real estate experts say selling your home before you move is the best route for all parties involved, but is that really the ideal solution for the homeowner?

 We’ve broken down the pros and cons of selling before and after a move for your consideration.

-The Pros and Cons of Selling a Senior’s House Before the Move
+The Pros and Cons of Selling a House Before Moving to Senior Living

 Pro: Access to Money